Skip to main content

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-With no annotations, the description carries full burden.
-It discloses the action ('posting a task') and the return format (JSON with task ID, title, status).
-However, it does not mention permissions, side effects, or whether the operation is destructive.
-It is adequate but not thorough.
+No annotations are provided, so the description carries the full burden.
+It indicates a write operation (posting a task) and returns a task ID, but does not disclose side effects, authorization needs, or whether the operation is asynchronous.
+Adequate but not thorough.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.